 Recent amendments to Ontario’s Building Code

-The amendments will come into effect on January 1, 2015.
-They mainly apply to newly constructed buildings and existing buildings that are to be extensively renovated.
+The amendments came into effect on January 1, 2015.
+They apply to newly constructed buildings and existing buildings that are to be extensively renovated.
 These are in addition to existing Ontario building codes.

 Barrier-free path of travel: includes new requirements for power-door operators at entrances & vestibule entrances; updated door width, passing hall space, and curb ramp dimensions;

 Access to all storeys within a building: this change will require elevator access to all floors within a building.
 Exception: Restaurants will not be required to provide access to upper floors if the same amenities are provided on all floors.

 Visual fire safety devices: amendments expand the range of areas where visual fire alarms will be required.
 This includes the inside of all barrier-free/universal washrooms.